Jamie McMurray: 2015–2018

-McMurray had another crew chief change entering 2015, his second swap in 2 years.
+McMurray had another crew chief change entering 2015, his second swap in two years.
 His new crew chief is former RCR Engineer Matt McCall.
 McMurray started the year out poorly with finishes of 27th and 40th at Daytona and Atlanta after being involved in two crashes.
-He then scored an 11th at Las Vegas.
-Coming to the fourth race of the season (Phoenix), he contended with Kevin Harvick for the win, but ended in 2nd.
+He then scored an eleventh at Las Vegas.
+Coming to the fourth race of the season (Phoenix), he contended with Kevin Harvick for the win, but ended in second.
 He finished 21st at Auto Club.
-However, he experienced a good streak of races, a 10th at Martinsville, a sixth at Texas, a 14th at Bristol, and a fourth at Richmond where it looked like McMurray was one of the only drivers who could challenge winner Kurt Busch.
+However, he experienced a good streak of races, a tenth at Martinsville, a sixth at Texas, a fourteenth at Bristol, and a fourth at Richmond, where it looked like McMurray was one of the only drivers who could challenge the winner Kurt Busch.
 He finished 11th at Talladega.
-After ten races McMurray was 7th in the standings - the highest he had ever been since the second race of 2010.
+After ten races, McMurray was 7th in the standings - the highest he had ever been since the second race of 2010.
 He had a 44-point cushion over 17th place.

-Starting the summer part of the season, McMurray posted a 13th-place finish at Kansas.
-He posted a 16th at the All-Star race after leading Segment 3.
-He finished 19th in the Coco-Cola 600.
+Starting the summer part of the season, McMurray posted a thirteenth-place finish at Kansas.
+He posted a sixteenth at the All-Star race after leading Segment 3.
+He finished nineteenth in the Coca-Cola 600.
 McMurray had a strong run afterward, coming seventh at Dover, Pocono, and Michigan consecutively.
-He then finished 11th at Sonoma after a tire issue early threw a wrench in the team's plans.
+He then finished eleventh at Sonoma after a tire issue early threw a wrench in the team's plans.
 The next week, McMurray's car was involved in a nine-car practice crash and was forced to a backup car for the Coke Zero 400 at Daytona; the backup car was slow during the race, and he was involved in multiple large accidents.
-Still, due to the majority of the field being involved in wrecks, McMurray was able to hang on to finish 15th.
-After 17 races, McMurray was 6th in points, the highest winless driver in the points.
+Still, due to the majority of the field being involved in wrecks, McMurray was able to hang on to finish fifteenth.
+After seventeen races, McMurray was sixth in points, the highest winless driver in the points.
 He also had an 85-point cushion over Aric Almirola.
-McMurray finished 14th at Kentucky after starting 7th.
-McMurray lost one spot in the standings to 7th.
+McMurray finished fourteenth at Kentucky after starting seventh.
+McMurray lost one spot in the standings to seventh.
 McMurray looked to grab a top 10 at New Hampshire until he lost a cylinder in his engine and finished 26th.
 As a result, he dropped to 9th in the standings.
-Over the next few races he didn't pick up many points due to a 40th at Watkins Glen.
+Over the next few races, he didn't pick up many points due to a 40th at Watkins Glen.
 At Bristol, he rallied back for an 11th, which kept him in 10th place in the driver standings.
 He went on to make the Chase for the first time in his career, seeded 12th in the standings.